Carnegie Mellon University

 This page is here to help you understand the details of how this course runs.
 Please read the whole thing at the start of the semester.

 Embedded computers seem to be everywhere, and are increasingly used in applications as diverse as transportation, medical equipment, industrial controls, and consumer products.
 This course covers how to design and analyze distributed embedded systems, which typically consist of multiple processors on a local area network performing real time control tasks.
 The topics covered will include issues such as communication protocols, synchronization, real-time operation, fault tolerance, distributed I/O, design validation, and industrial implementation concerns.
 The emphasis will be on areas that are specific to embedded distributed systems as opposed to general-purpose networked workstation applications.
 This course assumes that students already know fundamental topics such as interrupts, basic I/O, and uniprocessor scheduling that are commonly taught in introduction-level embedded system courses such as 18-348 and 18-349.
 Any graduate student who has not taken one of the pre-requisites is responsible for understanding relevant material necessary for this course.
 Additionally, all students are responsible for knowing or learning on their own intermediate-level programming in Java.
+Finally, One of 18-213/15-213/15-513 is required for this course (as a pre-req to 18-348/18-349), and this pre-requisite will be STRICTLY ENFORCED for all students, including graduate students.

 The syllabus is subject to change during the course of the semester to meet the needs of students and the university.
 In particular some fine-tuning of content and course organization is to be expected as the semester progresses.